appcypher/wasmo-old/README.md

     cd wasmlite
     ```

-    - `wasmtorch.bat` is still in works, but for now
+    - `lite.bat` is still in works, but for now
     - open the command prompt or terminal and run the following command:

     ```bash